Join the Movement

 When you believe that teaching is a call to action—that your unique background, experiences and skills can change lives—you have the ability to transform lives around you.

+Joseph Schmidt, a middle school teacher and TFA alum, discusses sharing his identity with students to create an inclusive culture.
 "Through my experiences in education, I finally feel like I can truly be myself, and know that in the coming year when I am openly gay in my classroom, I will create an all-inclusive space that generates kind, generous and compassionate leaders of our country."